njaupan/ecc_finder/README.md

 Algorithm and usage in details, please see the [Short-read-assembly](https://github.com/njaupan/ecc_finder/wiki/Short-read-assembly)

-Run Example4: Use subsample of eccDNA sequencing in Arabidopsi in the folder test_samples, see the [Short-read-assembly_Video_example](https://www.youtube.com/watch?v=4fiYcFxxqDQ).
+Run Example4: Use subsample of Arabidopsis eccDNA sequencing in the folder test_samples, see the [Short-read-assembly_Video_example](https://www.youtube.com/watch?v=4fiYcFxxqDQ).

 ```